NFTs are all the rage. But we already know that.

 Fashion: Luxury brands are starting to use digital tokens to safeguard authenticity and ownership rights while also helping solve an age-old problem - counterfeiting.

 Music: Proving ownership of original content and tracking its use is made easier with NFTs.
-Creators can rely on NFTs as a transparent monetisation mechanism, in particular when it comes to royalties.
+Creators can rely on NFTs as a transparent monetization mechanism, in particular when it comes to royalties.

 Patents and intellectual rights protection: Tokenized certifications come with inherent legal safeguards to preserve the authenticity of documents and add transparency to processes.